cwilli94/Password-is-Password/README.md

 # Password Generator Starter Code
-This prject is a password generator.
+This project is a password generator.
+When the user clicks the generate password button, a list of prompts is presented to gather paramters for the password.
+Once all parameters have been collected a random password is displayed in the text box.